Sshahr/new/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my website!

 I am a Ph.D. candidate in Economics at Emory University.
+I hold a B.A. in Economics from the University of Tehran and a dual M.S. in Quantitative Economics and Mathematics from Illinois State University.

-My research focuses on macroeconomics, household finance, and public policy, with a particular emphasis on Social Security design, retirement inequality, and labor supply decisions across demographic groups.
-I use structural models and micro-level data to analyze how institutions and policies shape economic outcomes for women and minorities.
-I hold a B.A. in Economics from the University of Tehran and a dual M.S. in Quantitative Economics and Applied Mathematics from Illinois State University.
+My research focuses on macroeconomics, household finance, and public policy, with a particular emphasis on Social Security and pension design.
+I use structural models and micro-level data to analyze how policies affect economic outcomes for the aging population.

-I am also passionate about leadership development and empowering female students in the field of economics.
-I co-teach a global leadership course at Emory University aimed at mentoring female students and fostering inclusive professional growth.
+I am also passionate about leadership development and empowering women in economics.
+At Emory University, I co-teach a global leadership course to help students build confidence, strengthen their leadership skills and prepare for the job market.
 {style="text-align: justify;"}